Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Introduction

-\item In the same spirit in \cite{Cao-Shen-Zhu-infinitevolume}, the fact that $M$ has at most one nonparabolic end follows from the Schoen--Yau inequality (just uses $\biRic_X\geq 0$) and the infinite volume of $M$ (guaranteed by bounded geometry).
-If we assume $\Ric^X_3\geq 0$, bounded geometry condition can be weaken to weakly bounded geometry condition; see \cite{chodosh-li-stryker}[Theorem 4.1] in detail. \item The construction of a good test function along the nonparabolic end is the main issue in the remaining proof.
+\item In dimension $6$, the fact that $M$ has at most one nonparabolic end follows from the Schoen--Yau inequality which requires only $\biRic_X\geq 0$ together with the infinite volume of $M$ , ensured by the bounded geometry assumption.
+When $\Ric^X_3\geq 0$, bounded geometry condition can be weaken to weakly bounded geometry; see \cite{chodosh-li-stryker}[Theorem 4.1] for details.
+In contrast, in dimension $5$, the splitting result in Theorem \ref{oneend1} implies that $M^4$ has at most two ends.
+Moreover, if $M^4$ has two ends, it must be a product manifold, see \cite{antonelli-pozzetta-xu,catino-Mari-Mastrolia-Roncoroni,hong-wang-spectral-splitting}.
+Therefore, we only need to consider the case where $M^4$ has one end.

+\item The construction of a good test function along the nonparabolic end is the main issue in the remaining proof.
 This is where the positivity of $k\operatorname{-triRic}$ comes in.
 By conformal change, it is well known \cite{Schoen-Yau-PSC} that a stable minimal hypersurface admits a metric with positive scalar curvature if the ambient metric does.
 It is interesting to understand if the positivity of $k\operatorname{-triRic}$ can be inherited by hypersurfaces in some sense.